 Endoscopic orbital surgery

-- Graves' eye disease.
-People with Graves' eye disease are usually treated by an eye doctor (ophthalmologist).
-Your Mayo Clinic eye doctor may consult a rhinologist in planning your treatment if he or she thinks you may need a type of surgery that eases pressure in the eye (orbital decompression surgery).
+- Thyroid eye disease.
+People with thyroid eye disease are usually treated by an eye doctor (ophthalmologist).
+Your Mayo Clinic eye doctor might consult a rhinologist in planning your treatment if he or she thinks you may need a type of surgery that eases pressure in the eye (orbital decompression surgery).
 Your multidisciplinary care team will meet the same day as your appointments and develop an individualized treatment plan for the health and appearance of your eye.

 Endoscopic skull base surgery